darkenphp/docs/contents/components.md

 # Components

 A component is a reusable piece of code that can be used in multiple pages.
-Components are classes that can be used in the template files.
-They can be used to encapsulate logic and to make the code more readable and maintainable.
+Components are classes that can be used in template files to encapsulate logic and make your code more readable and maintainable.

 ## RouteParam

+The @()Darken\Attributes\RouteParam attribute allows you to bind route parameters directly to properties in your component class.
+This makes it easy to access dynamic values from the URL.

 ## Inject

+The @()Darken\Attributes\Inject attribute lets you inject dependencies (like services or database connections) directly into your component properties, making your code cleaner and more testable.

 ## ConstructorParam

+Use @()Darken\Attributes\ConstructorParam to pass parameters to your component's constructor, allowing for more flexible and configurable components.

 ## QueryParam

+The @()Darken\Attributes\QueryParam attribute binds query string parameters from the URL to your component properties.

 ## PostParam

+The @()Darken\Attributes\PostParam attribute binds POST request data to your component properties, making form handling straightforward.

 ## Slots

-Components can have slots.
-Slots are placeholders in the component that can be filled with content.
-Slots are defined in the component class and can be filled with content in the template file.
+Components can have slots—placeholders in the component that can be filled with content.
+Slots are defined in the component class and can be filled in the template file.

 ```php
 <?php